 COGPED states that there is no one particular type of session that is required to demonstrate capability within urgent and unscheduled care and a range of sessions is suggested.
 However, it should be noted that “observational” sessions are unlikely to demonstrate capability to any particular degree and trainees should be concentrating more on “direct”, “near” and “remote” sessions.

 There is no upper limit to the amount of out of hours work that trainees may undertake.
 However, trainees will only receive an anti-social enhancement for up to 108 hours within their contracts of employment.
 Furthermore, with the new junior doctor’s contract and reduced hours that trainees work in their training practices, consideration must be given towards the impact on the rest of their training.
 Whilst training in urgent and unscheduled care is important this should not adversely impact upon the other clinical experience groups.

 It is very unlikely that this would achieve the capabilities by itself.
 There is an expectation that you can consult in an environment where full access to clinical records is unavailable.
 The capabilities do not relate to the management of routine care.
-It is suggested that at least 72 hours will be undertaken in a traditional out of hours setting with additional experience within urgent care treatment centres and walk-in centres (as above) providing additional evidence of capability.

 You are encouraged to arrange CBDs, COTs, Audio COTs and CEPS as these will provide evidence of your capability.
 However, they need to be carried out by experienced HEE approved Clinical Supervisors who are well versed with the assessments.

 OOH Clinical Supervisor – Identifies capability and indicates this on the Urgent and Unscheduled Care Session Record